01 of 09

 No amount of sun is too much for the warmth and sunshine-loving Cymbopogon citratus plant.
 Look for the West Indian variety for best flavor, and don't plant outdoors until night time temperatures are above 60 degrees F. The jungle natives love high humidity, rich soil, and abundant moisture.
 A nitrogen fertilizer will keep the grassy plants lush.

 07 of 09

 Rosmarinus officinalis delights the senses with its pine-like aroma.
 The plants thrive in dry, sunny climates, and will even tolerate sea spray in seaside gardens.
-Rosemary plants are reliably hardy to zone 6, and will produce delicate purple flowers in areas with a long growing season.
-Grow in well-drained, average soil, and water when soil surface is dry.
-Old rosemary plants can get woody, but will produce new tender growth after shearing back in spring.
+Rosemary plants are reliably hardy to zone 6 and will produce delicate purple flowers in areas with a long growing season.
+Grow in well-drained, average soil, and water when the soil surface is dry.
+Old rosemary plants can get woody but will produce new tender growth after shearing back in spring.

 08 of 09

 Those who favor the French seasoning of Herbes de Provence must include Satureja hortensis in the garden.
 When used alone, summer savory adds peppery flavor to bean dishes.
 Annual savory is quick to germinate and mature in warm weather.
 Sow seeds shallowly, as they need light to germinate.
 Plants like a sunny site with sandy soil amended with organic matter.
 Snip plants as desired for recipes, or dry entire plants when flowers begin to form.Continue to 9 of 9 below.